How Many Images Does It Take? Estimating Imitation Thresholds in Text-to-Image Models: Verification of the Assumptions

 In this section, we empirically test the statistical validity of the assumptions we make in \Cref{sec:formulation}.
 The first assumption states that there is a distributional invariance across concepts.
 If this is true, then the imitation scores of two concepts (from the same domain) whose image counts are similar, should also be similar to each other.
-To test whether this is empirically true for the domains we experiments with, we measure the difference in the imitation scores for concepts whose image counts differ by less than 10 images and report the difference averaged over all such pairs. \Cref{tab:assumption-validity} shows that the average difference in the imitation scores for all the pairs, for all the datasets we experiment with, is very close to 0.
+To test whether this is empirically true for the domains we experiment with, we measure the difference in the imitation scores for concepts whose image counts differ by less than 10 images and report the difference averaged over all such pairs. \Cref{tab:assumption-validity} shows that the average difference in the imitation scores for all the pairs, for all the datasets we experiment with, is very close to 0 (also see \Cref{fig:distribution-diff-image-counts-less-than-ten} for the distribution of the differences in the score).
 This provides empirical validation of the distribution invariance assumption.